garrandall/popular-music-data/tracks/don-t-send-nobody-else-ace-spectrum.md

 No, girl, don't send nobody else
 No, no, baby, come yourself

-Oooh, baby
+Oh, baby
 If you can't come yourself
 No, girl, oh, baby
 If you can't come yourself
 No, girl, don't send nobody else
 No, no, baby, come yourself

-Oooh, baby, baby
+Oh, baby, baby
 If you can't come yourself
 No, girl, oh, baby
 If you can't come yourself